By Sweta Singh and Elizabeth Dilts

 "Strong client activity, coupled with a growing global economy and solid U.S. consumer activity, led to record quarterly earnings," Moynihan said in a statement.

-BofA's net interest income rose 5 percent in the first quarter, pushing total revenue up 4 percent to $23.28 billion (16.28 billion pounds).
+BofA's net interest income rose 5 percent in the first quarter, pushing total revenue up 4 percent to $23.28 billion.
 The lender relies heavily on higher interest rates to maximize profits as it has a large stock of deposits and rate-sensitive mortgage securities.

 Total loans and leases rose 3 percent, while total deposits increased 4.4 percent.

 The only business to record a fall in revenue was global banking, hurt by lower investment banking fees.

 Non-interest expenses declined 1 percent, while income tax expenses fell about 26 percent.

 The bank's efficiency ratio, a closely watched measure of revenue divided by expenses, was 60 percent in the first quarter, down from 63 percent a year earlier.
 A low ratio indicates a bank is more efficient.

 Jefferies analysts said BofA results looked best among peers that have reported so far.

 The bank, however, underperformed in fixed income, currency and commodities (FICC) trading because of a decline in bond issuance from corporations, Chief Financial Officer Paul Donofrio said on a call with journalists.
 Less bond issuance can, in turn, affect credit trading in secondary markets.

 Trading revenue was up only 1 percent.
 Equities trading revenue, excluding items, rose 38 percent, while revenue from trading fixed income fell 13 percent.